BenjaminOlsen/cfx/README.md

 cfx is a C library for performing a host of arithmetic computations with arbitrary precision integers.

 cfx used to mean one thing, something around 'Factorization into prime eXponents in C', but it's constantly changing so forget about what it means - its just cfx...
+It's a work in progress for exploring algorithms in number theory, cryptography, and algebra.

 ## License
-The cfx big integer library is dual-licensed.
+The cfx library is dual-licensed.

 You may choose to use it under either of the following licenses:

 LGPL v3 (or later) — the GNU Lesser General Public License.